 To delete a raid set, click on the Create Raid Set link.
-A Select The RAID SET To
+A Select The RAID SET To Delete screen is displayed showing all raid set existing in the current controller.
 Click the raid set number you which to delete in the select column to delete screen.

 Tick on the Confirm The Operation and click on the Submit button in the screen to delete it.